marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 struggling for release, and music to the free, floating manifestation of sound.

-CHAPTER II: MAN'S MONOCHORD
+### <h3 id="chapter-2">CHAPTER II: MAN'S MONOCHORD</h3>

-HE single string of the monochord finds counterpart in man's spinal cord, the low part of which is connected with the organs of production, and the upper part with the brain, whi physical organ is related to thought.
-Working pa ticularly with this cord are the Lucifer Spiri who govern that part of the cord which contr the motor (action) nerves that expend the dynan energy stored in the body by the blood.
-The secti of the cord which governs the function that I to do particularly with the upkeep and welfare the body is under control of the Angels, The pa of the cord that marks and registers the sensatic carried by the nerves is controlled by the Mercuria The spinal spirit gas which fills the central car of the spinal cord is the field of action of the gre spiritual hierarchy from Neptune.
+THE single string of the monochord finds its counterpart in man's spinal cord, the lower part of which is connected with the organs of re- production, and the upper part with the brain, which physical organ is related to thought.
+Working par- ticularly with this cord are the Lucifer Spirits, who govern that part of the cord which controls the motor (action) nerves that expend the dynamic energy stored in the body by the blood.
+The section of the cord which governs the function that has to do particularly with the upkeep and welfare of the body is under control of the Angels, The part of the cord that marks and registers the sensations carried by the nerves is controlled by the Mercurians.
+The spinal spirit gas which fills the central canal of the spinal cord is the field of action of the great spiritual hierarchy from Neptune.

-The Lucifer Spirits do their work through t power of the keynote sounded by Mars.
-The Ang do their work through the power of the keynd sounded by the Moon.
-The Neptunians do their wo through the power of the keynote sounded by Ne
+The Lucifer Spirits do their work through the power of the keynote sounded by Mars.
+The Angels do their work through the power of the keynote sounded by the Moon.
+The Neptunians do their work through the power of the keynote sounded by Nep- tune.
+The vibrations produced by these four key- notes are continually impinging on the spinal cord, and the spinal spirit essence in the central canal of the cord.
-T

-MAN'S MONOCHORD
-tune.
-The vibrations produced by these four k notes are continually impinging on the spinal co and the spinal spirit essence in the central ca of the cord.
-In the masses of humanity the spinal spirít 1 is asleep, so to speak, and will remain so until Spirit is able to get better control of two of vehicles, the desire body and the mind; for this fi essence is a life force which either builds or destro depending on the way that it is used.
+In the masses of humanity the spinal spirít fire is asleep, so to speak, and will remain so until the Spirit is able to get better control of two of its vehicles, the desire body and the mind; for this fiery essence is a life force which either builds or destroys depending on the way that it is used.

-According to the foregoing it is plain to be si that the planets which most closely affect the spi cord, man's monochord, in a material way are Ma
-Moon, and Mercury; and that in the most advan of the Aryan race the vibration of Neptune is j beginning to be felt.
+According to the foregoing it is plain to be seen that the planets which most closely affect the spinal cord, man's monochord, in a material way are Mars, Moon, and Mercury; and that in the most advanced of the Aryan race the vibration of Neptune is just beginning to be felt.

-Music is composed of three primary elemer namely, melody, harmony, and rhythm.
-Melody composed of a succession of harmonious sounds sen by the auditory nerves which are connected with brain a physical organ that contacts the mind. is therefore through the mental body that the Sp: is able to sense the melody produced on the physi plane.
-An idiot or insane persen does not respo to melody.
-Harmony consists of an agreeable blend: of tones, and is related to the feelings or emotio Feelings or emotions are expressions of the des body and therefore harmony may have an effect both man and animals, as both have desire bod
+Music is composed of three primary elements, namely, melody, harmony, and rhythm.
+Melody is composed of a succession of harmonious sounds sensed by the auditory nerves which are connected with the brain a physical organ that contacts the mind.
+It is therefore through the mental body that the Spirit is able to sense the melody produced on the physical plane.
+An idiot or insane persen does not respond to melody.
+Harmony consists of an agreeable blending of tones, and is related to the feelings or emotions.
+Feelings or emotions are expressions of the desire body and therefore harmony may have an effect on both man and animals, as both have desire bodies.
-Rhythm is measured and balanced movement and expressed by the life force which actuates gestu and other physical motion.
-The vital body abso a superabundance of vital force (solar energy) wh it passes on to the physical body to keep it alive a

-functioning.
-Hence rhythm is correlated to the vit body.
-Plants have a vital body and are therefo sensitive to rhythm.
+Rhythm is measured and balanced movement and is expressed by the life force which actuates gestures and other physical motion.
+The vital body absorbs a superabundance of vital force (solar energy) which it passes on to the physical body to keep it alive and functioning.
+Hence rhythm is correlated to the vital body.
+Plants have a vital body and are therefore sensitive to rhythm.

-Man has within his brain seven cavities whi during life are ordinarily considered empty. reality, however, these cavities are filled with a spi essence, each cavity having its own tone and cold
+Man has within his brain seven cavities which during life are ordinarily considered empty.
+In reality, however, these cavities are filled with a spirit essence, each cavity having its own tone and color.
-The tones produced by these cavities are correlat to those of the Seven Spirits before the Throne Uranus, Saturn, Jupiter, Mars, Earth, Venus, a Mercury.
-The cavities or ventricles beginning wi the front of the brain, are (1) olfactory ventric
-(2) lateral ventricle, (3) third ventricle, (4) four
-ventricle, (5) pituitary body, (6) Pineal glar
+The tones produced by these cavities are correlated to those of the Seven Spirits before the Throne - Uranus, Saturn, Jupiter, Mars, Earth, Venus, and Mercury.
+The cavities or ventricles beginning with the front of the brain, are (1) olfactory ventricle, (2) lateral ventricle, (3) third ventricle, (4) fourth ventricle, (5) pituitary body, (6) Pineal gland.
-The seventh cavity is the skull and it combines of the elements into one grand whole.
+The seventh cavity is the skull and it combines all of the elements into one grand whole.

-The solar system is one vast musical instrume
+The solar system is one vast musical instrument.
-As there are twelve semitones in the chromatic sca so in the heavens we have t twelve signs of the zodiac, and we have the seven white keys tones on the keyboard of the pian so we have the seven planets.
-T signs of the zodiac may he said be the sounding board of the e mic harp and the seven plan are the strings; and therefore they influence manki in diverse ways.
+As there are twelve semitones in the chromatic scale, so in the heavens we have the twelve signs of the zodiac, and as we have the seven white keys or tones on the keyboard of the piano, so we have the seven planets.
+The signs of the zodiac may he said to be the sounding board of the cos- mic harp and the seven planets are the strings; and therefore they influence mankind in diverse ways.

+PICTURE!!!!!!!!!!!!!

-In the Bible we note how the seven-stringed ha of David represents astrologically the keynotes the sevenfold planetary chain.
-The keynote of ea planet is composed of the quintessence of its agg gate sounds.
-An amalgamation of the sorrows & joys of our earth, the sounds of its winds and se
+In the Bible we note how the seven-stringed harp of David represents astrologically the keynotes of the sevenfold planetary chain.
+The keynote of each planet is composed of the quintessence of its aggre- gate sounds.
+An amalgamation of the sorrows and joys of our earth, the sounds of its winds and seas;

-MAN'S MONOCHORD
-the rhythm of all its living forces combined, fo its tone or keynote.
-In like marner and on an e ascending scale, sound the notes of the entire pla tary chain, their union constituting the subli
+the rhythm of all its living forces combined, form its tone or keynote.
+In like marner and on an ever ascending scale, sound the notes of the entire plane- tary chain, their union constituting the sublime
 Music of the Spheres...
-"There's not the small erb which thou beholdest, but in its motion like angel sings."
-So wrote the great poet-initiate, Shal peare.
-This celestial music is the product of t
-Word of which St. John wrote when he said: ' the beginning was the Word, and the word was w
+"There's not the smallest erb which thou beholdest, but in its motion like an angel sings."
+So wrote the great poet-initiate, Shakes- peare.
+This celestial music is the product of that Word of which St. John wrote when he said: "In the beginning was the Word, and the word was with
-God, and the Word was God and without 1 was not anything made that was made."
-(John 1: 1
+God, and the Word was God . . . . and without him
+was not anything made that was made."
+(John 1: 1-3)

-CHAPTER III
-THE POWER OF MUSIC
+### <h3 id="chapter-3">CHAPTER III: THE POWER OF MUSIC</h3>

 Music is thus, in her health, the teacher e perfect order, and is the voice of the obedienm of angels, and the companion of the course